 - We have experienced rapid growth, operational and strategic expansion, and related impacts to margin and profitability in recent periods.
 Such historical trends, including growth rates, may not continue in the future. - · We have a history of losses, and we may be unable to sustain profitability or generate profitable growth in the future. - We have a limited history operating our business at its current scale, scope, and complexity in an evolving market and economic environment, which makes it difficult to plan for future operations and strategic initiatives, predict future results, and evaluate our future prospects and the risks and challenges we may encounter. - If we fail to cost-effectively acquire new customers or increase the engagement of our existing customers, including through effective marketing strategies, our business would be harmed. - The success of our business is dependent on our relationships with retailers.
-The loss of one or more of our retail partners or reduction in their engagement with Instacart could harm our business. - We are still in the early stages of building our Instacart Ads offerings.
-If we fail to grow our advertising revenue, our business, financial condition, and results of operations would be negatively impacted. - The markets in which we participate are highly and increasingly competitive, with well-capitalized and better-known competitors, some of which are also partners.
-If we are unable to compete effectively, our business and financial prospects would be adversely impacted. - · If we fail to cost-effectively engage shoppers on Instacart, or attract and retain shoppers, our business could be harmed.
+The loss of one or more of our retail partners or reduction in their engagement with Instacart could harm our business. - If we fail to cost-effectively engage shoppers on Instacart, or attract new shoppers, our business could be harmed. - We are in the early stages of building our Instacart Ads offerings.
+If we fail to grow our advertising revenue, our business, financial condition, and results of operations would be negatively impacted. - The markets in which we participate are highly competitive, with well-capitalized and better-known competitors, some of which are also partners.
+If we are unable to compete effectively, our business and financial prospects would be adversely impacted. - The COVID-19 pandemic had a significant impact on our business, and there is uncertainty regarding its future impact and the impact of any future public health outbreaks on our business, operations, and the markets and communities in which we, consumers, retailers, brands, and shoppers operate. - Mergers or other strategic transactions by competitors or retailers could weaken our competitive position and adversely affect our business.